blackhole89/graphicdepictions/README.md

 N = addNode(0,0);   // add node at origin
 N.setColor(1.0,0.0,0.0);    // make it red
 ```
+* In addition, all builtins of the ECMAScript 5 standard, e.g. `Math.sin`, are provided via V8.

 By default, scripts are saved with the graph you are editing.
 (File > Save) You can instead make a script global by right-clicking it in the script list and unchecking `Stored with graph`.
-You can also quickly enter scripts that will not be saved by right-clicking the graph view and selecting `Execute on selection...`.
+You can also quickly enter scripts that will not be saved by
+* opening the **JavaScript console** with `Tab` (quit with `Esc`) or
+* right-clicking the graph view and selecting `Execute on selection...`.

+The **Data** subwindow allows you to inspect all global JavaScript variables and objects.
+Create them by assigning bare variables in scripts, e.g. `a=5;` (as opposed to `var a=5;`, or in the console.

-The subwindow `Node Apperance` contains a 3x3 matrix of input boxes which can be used to display the current values of vertex attributes next to the vertex in the graph view.
+The **Node Appearance** subwindow contains a 3x3 matrix of input boxes which can be used to display the current values of vertex attributes next to the vertex in the graph view.
 For instance, if the previously-mentioned script `N.v=3;` was run on all nodes and `v` is entered into the second input box in the top line of the window, then a `3` will be rendered above every node.
+By right-clicking a field in the Node Appearance window, you can also adjust its display colour.

 Licensing
 ---------